MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 name: mlflow-env
 ```

-While an MLflow environment operates at the level of the model, an Azure Machine Learning environment operates at the workspace level for registered environments or the jobs/deployments level for anonymous environments.
-When you deploy MLflow models, Azure Machine Learning builds the model's environment and uses it for deployment.
-You can use the [Azure Machine Learning CLI](concept-v2.md) to override this behavior and deploy MLflow models using a specific Azure Machine Learning environment.
+An MLflow environment operates at the level of the model, but an Azure Machine Learning environment operates at the workspace level for registered environments or the jobs/deployments level for anonymous environments.
+When you deploy MLflow models, Azure Machine Learning builds the model environment and uses it for deployment.
+You can use the [Azure Machine Learning CLI](concept-v2.md) to override this behavior and deploy MLflow models to a specific Azure Machine Learning environment.

 ### Predict function

-All MLflow models contain a `predict` function that is called when the model is deployed by using a no-code deployment.
-What the `predict` function returns, such as classes, probabilities, or a forecast, depends on the framework or flavor used for training.
+All MLflow models contain a `predict` function, which is called when the model is deployed by using a no-code deployment.
+What the `predict` function returns, for example classes, probabilities, or a forecast, depends on the framework or flavor used for training.
 The documentation of each flavor describes what it returns.

-In same cases, you might need to customize the `predict` function to change the way inference is executed.
-In such cases, you need to [log models with a different behavior in the predict method](how-to-log-mlflow-models.md#logging-models-with-a-different-behavior-in-the-predict-method) or [log a custom model's flavor](how-to-log-mlflow-models.md#logging-custom-models).
+You can customize the `predict` function to change the way inference is executed.
+You can either [log models with a different behavior](how-to-log-mlflow-models.md#logging-models-with-a-different-behavior-in-the-predict-method), or [log a custom model flavor](how-to-log-mlflow-models.md#logging-custom-models).

 ## Workflows for loading MLflow models

 You can load MLflow models from the following locations:

 - Directly from the run where the models were logged
-- From the file system where they models are saved
+- From the file system where the models are saved
 - From the model registry where the models are registered

-MLflow provides a consistent way to load these models regardless of the location.
+MLflow provides a consistent way to load these models regardless of location.

 There are two workflows for loading models:

 - **Load back the same object and types that were logged.** You can load models using the MLflow SDK and obtain an instance of the model with types belonging to the training library.
-For example, an ONNX model returns a `ModelProto`, while a decision tree model trained with `scikit-learn` returns a `DecisionTreeClassifier` object.
+For example, an Open Neural Network Exchange (ONNX) model returns a `ModelProto`, while a decision tree model trained with `scikit-learn` returns a `DecisionTreeClassifier` object.
 Use `mlflow.<flavor>.load_model()` to load back the same model object and types that were logged.

 - **Load back a model for running inference.** You can load models using the MLflow SDK and get a wrapper that has a guaranteed `predict` function.
 It doesn't matter which flavor you use, because every MLflow model has a `predict` function.

   MLflow guarantees that you can call this function by using arguments of type `pandas.DataFrame`, `numpy.ndarray`, or `dict[string, numpyndarray]`, depending on the model signature.
 MLflow handles the type conversion to the input type that the model expects.
 Use `mlflow.pyfunc.load_model()` to load back a model for running inference.

 ## Related content